 Now Mount Sinai was wrapped in smoke because the Lord had descended on it in fire (Exodus 19:18 ESV).

 was also present in the Upper Room the day of Pentecost (Acts 2:3).
-God gave the Israelite's tablets of stone while for the body of Christ, through the gift of the Holy Ghost, He writes the tablets on our hearts:
+God gave the Israelite's tablets of stone but for the body of Christ, through the gift of the Holy Ghost, He writes the tablets on our hearts:

 And you show that you are a letter from Christ delivered by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts (2 Corinthians 3:3 ESV)'

 The Pentecostal experience is the clear line of demarcation between law and grace, between Israel and the body of Christ, His blessed church.

 Two baptisms occurred the Day of Pentecost.
 As discussed already, there was the baptism in the Holy Spirit (infilling of the Holy Ghost) and in the sermon the Apostle Peter preached that day, he commanded everyone to be baptized in the name of Jesus Christ for the remission of sins (Acts 2:38).
 The outward or physical baptism of water unites with the baptism of the Spirit to become "one baptism" as the Apostle Paul tells us in his letter to the Ephesians:

 One Lord, one faith, one baptism (Ephesians 4:5).

 This Pentecostal experience is what Jesus called being born of the Spirit (John 3:5).
 When we are baptized in the name of Jesus Christ (Acts 2:38), we are born of the water (John 3:5).
 Then having been born of water and Spirit, we are born again (John 3:3,5).
 At that time, you are born into the family of God, the body of Christ, His blessed church.